cosmos/cosmos-sdk/docs/building-modules/module-interfaces.md

 Request handlers must be defined for both transaction and query requests.
 Handlers' arguments include a reference to the [client `Context`](../interfaces/query-lifecycle.md#context).

-Here is an example of a request handler for the `bank` module `SendReq` request (the same one shown above):
+Here is an example of a request handler for the `x/bank` module `SendReq` request (the same one shown above):

 +++ https://github.com/cosmos/cosmos-sdk/blob/7f59723d889b69ca19966167f0b3a7fec7a39e53/x/bank/client/rest/tx.go#L21-L51